fgiannesini/VaccineTrackerBot/README.md

 ### Run as executable

-Download (from release tab) and install VaccineTrackerBot-1.0.exe Installation folder is C:\Program Files\VaccineTrackerBot Then run this command in a console:
+Download (from release tab) and install VaccineTrackerBot-1.0.exe

+Installation folder is "C:\Program Files\VaccineTrackerBot"

+Then run this command in a console:

 `VaccineTrackerBot.exe -location "Paris"`